ytakemon/1415-Col4a5xDO-Project/README.md

 # 1415 Col4a5xDO Project Readme

 This repo contails all linux and R code used in the 1415 Col4a5xDO project.
-For more information regarding this project please see our lab wikipage.
+For more information regarding this project please see our lab wikipage (Animal experiment [1415](http://korstanjelabwiki.jax.org/wiki/index.php5/14-15)).

+If any question regarding this repo please add an issue or contact Yuka Takemon (yuka.takemon@jax.org).
+Thank you,
+Yuka Takemon